Where the design community meets.

-UX Designer, projekt202 Joined over 2 years ago
+UX Designer, projekt202 Joined almost 3 years ago

 Cool product.
 I find the zoom reset when dragging cards really jarring almost to the point of prohibitive to task completion.
 I assume there is a technical limitation that has bore this out but I would see if you can revisit it.

 It's a little expensive, too.
 Could be worth it.
 I'll give the one free project a go with our team and see how it goes.
 Overall, I think it's a great effort to capture a long lifecycle of collaborative design process.
 I am looking forward to using it.

 This is super impressive.
 I didn't even realize Anima could do any of this at all.
 We do a ton of observation lab-based research with users at our shop and we do struggle sometimes with functionalities like hover and search inputs.
 I'm going to try and use Anima for a validation run whenever I get a shot.

 Then buy Design+Code because it's phenomenal.

 Very exciting.
 Love to see this kind of leaning in to designers to make development more friendly toward them.
 I would bet that it is MUCH more approachable for a designer to understand something like managing dependencies in a list view (especially one with some metadata on what those dependencies do) for something like React that has a many of them.